dsofe/lit_notes/repo/review-employer-firms-2023.md

     - Men-owned, 64%
     - *Equally-owned, data not available/cannot be calculated*

-&#10148; **Although financing approval rates have declined from prepandemic levels, White-owned firms, Men-owned, and Equally-owned firms were more likely than their counterparts to be fully approved.**
+&#10148; **Although financing approval rates have declined from pre-pandemic levels, White-owned firms, Men-owned, and Equally-owned firms were more likely than their counterparts to be fully approved.**

 &rarr; *Pctg. of firms that were fully approved, 2022 (v.
 2019):*
   - Race/ethnicity